Description

 Often, arguments about Orthodoxy and Catholicism become very complicated.
 People will mention the Council of Florence, wherein the Orthodox seemed to admit that they were in schism before recanting after an upheaval from the people.
 Others will cite the fourth synod of Constantinople, in which the Roman Pope seemed to sign off on removing “and the Son” from the Creed.
 Some will delve into quotes from the Church fathers.
 St. Ambrose said, “where Peter is, there is the Church.”
 But St. Cyprian said, “the rest of the Apostles were also the same as was Peter, endowed with a like partnership both of honor and power.”
 Others delve into doctrinal controversies, such as whether the Filioque or the essence/energy distinction is heretical.

-Let’s start with the Papal office.
-It is the most recognizable office in the Christian world, probably in all religion.
-The Catholics consider him head of the universal Church.
-The Orthodox have always accepted the primacy of Rome.
-The Council of Nicaea (325) confirmed that the Roman pontiff has jurisdiction outside of Rome; the Council of Chalcedon (451) sought to raise Constantinople to “equal privilege” with Rome, taking “second place” after her – a canon which was withdrawn because the Pope said no. Two fifth-century emperors and Justinian referred to the Pope as “the rector of the whole Church.”
-Now, the modern Orthodox contend that this primacy was merely honorific; however, considering we’ve already established that something beyond Apostolic communion makes the true Church the true Church, I would submit that the fact everyone agrees there’s something special about Peter’s office means said office is the best candidate.
+Let’s start by looking at the Papal office.
+The Pope is the most recognizable living figure in Christianity, and probably in all religion.
+Check that box.
+The Catholics explicitly consider him head of the universal Church on earth.
+The Council of Nicaea (325) confirmed that the Roman pontiff has jurisdiction outside of Rome, and Sardica, called 15 years later in the wake of Pope Julius overturning an Antiochian synod, confirmed that this jurisdiction was understood to be universal.
+The Council of Chalcedon (451) sought to raise Constantinople to “equal privilege” with Rome, taking “second place” after her – a canon withdrawn because the Pope said no. Two fifth-century emperors referred to the Pope as “the rector of the whole Church.”
+Even ancient Orthodox vespers calls Peter “leader of the glorious Apostles and rock of faith,” and Pope Leo, “head of the Orthodox Church of Christ.”

-This isn’t a new idea, by the way.
-The Church Father Optatus said, “in the city of Rome the episcopal chair was given first to Peter; the chair in which Peter sat, the same who was head—that is why he is also called Cephas [‘Rock’]—of all the apostles; the one chair in which unity is maintained by all.”
+Considering we’re looking for a visible sign which maintains order, a singular leader – a “Bishop of Bishops” – seems to be the most straightforward solution.
+The idea that the Papacy was divinely instituted for this purpose isn’t new.
+Optatus said, “in Rome the episcopal chair was given to Peter; the head—that is why he is also called Cephas [‘Rock’; ‘Petros’; ‘Peter’]—of the apostles; the chair in which unity is maintained.”
 Pope Damasus I decreed “the holy Roman Church has been placed at the forefront not by the conciliar decisions of other churches, but has received the primacy by [Peter].
 The first see, therefore, is that of Peter the apostle, that of the Roman Church.”
-St. Jerome responded to Damasus saying, “I follow no leader but Christ and join in communion with none but [you].
-That is, with the chair of Peter.
-I know that this is the rock on which the Church [was] built.”
+St. Jerome responded to Damasus saying, “I follow no leader but Christ and join in communion with none but the chair of Peter.
+This is the rock on which the Church [was] built.”

 Papal Infallibility

 Papal infallibility is one of the most misunderstood doctrines in all of Christianity (and that’s saying something).
 But it’s not too difficult to grasp.
 It’s an elementary algebra problem, really.
 The true Church is infallible, her governor being the “Spirit of truth.”
 The true Church is whichever one has the Pope, the leader of the Apostles.
 So, if the Pope is the principle by which the Church is infallible, then the Pope himself must be infallible… at least when he’s making a binding declaration on behalf of the Church.
-And that’s all the Catholic Church declared about the Pope at the first Vatican Council.
+This is what the Catholic Church infamously declared at the first Vatican Council.
 When the Pope ratifies or declares a universally binding dogma or doctrine, he is infallible.
 Why?
 Because whatever Church he’s in is definitionally the infallible one.
 In speaking on her behalf, whatever he’s saying is definitionally true.

 Scriptural Support

-Although Papal supremacy and infallibility took centuries to be fully fleshed out, there is significant scriptural evidence for it.
-I must emphasize that these passages don’t actually need to convince you of Papal infallibility per se.
-If they only convince you that Peter is the “principle of differentiation” and visible sign of the true Church, that alone is enough to do the quick “algebra problem” to get to Papal infallibility anyway.
+Papal supremacy and infallibility took centuries to be fully clarified and dogmatized.
+But this is no different than many other core doctrines, including Christ’s divinity!
+As such, its status as a relatively recent formal definition is not grounds to reject it.
+Since we have shown that reason and history testify to it, we now must show that revelation testifies to it.
+And indeed, scripture wholeheartedly does.
+I must emphasize that the following passages don’t actually need to convince you of Papal infallibility per se.
+If they only convince you that Peter is the visible sign of the true Church, that alone is enough to do the “algebra problem” to get to Papal infallibility anyway.

 Typology: Hezekiah and Eliakim